Pythm/ad-ElectricalManagement/README.md

 Set a maximum kWh limit using `max_kwh_goal` and define a `buffer`.
 Buffer size depends on how much of your electricity usage is controllable, and how strict you set your max kWh usage.
 It defaults to 0.4 as it should be a good starting point.

 > [!IMPORTANT]
-> The maximum usage limit per hour increases by 5 kWh if the average of the 3 highest consumption hours exceeds the limit.
+> The maximum usage limit per hour is by default 5 and increases by 5 kWh if the average of the 3 highest consumption hours exceeds the limit.
 If the limit is set too low, it will reduce heating, turn off switches, and change charge current to as low as 6 Amperes.

 Add tax per kWh from your electricity grid provider with `daytax` and `nighttax`.
 Night tax applies from 22:00 to 06:00 on workdays and all day on weekends.
 The app will also look for 'binary_sensor.workday_sensor' and set night tax on holidays.
 If your [Workday Sensor](https://www.home-assistant.io/integrations/workday/) has another entity ID, you can configure it with `workday`.